GoogleCloudPlatform/DataflowTemplates/v2/datastream-to-spanner/terraform/samples/mysql-end-to-end/README.md

-## Sample Scenario: MySQL to Spanner using MySQL source configuration
+## Sample Scenario: MySQL to Spanner production live migration using MySQL source configuration

 > **_SCENARIO:_** This Terraform example illustrates launching a live migration
 > job for a MySQL source, setting up all the required cloud infrastructure.